Efficiently Learning Branching Networks for Multitask Algorithmic Reasoning: Related Work

 \section{Related Work}

-Recent work has examined whether neural networks can be trained to imitate classical algorithms in a step-by-step manner.
+Recent work has examined whether neural networks can be trained to imitate classical algorithms step-by-step.
 For graph algorithms, \citet{velivckovic2019neural} showed that message-passing neural networks with maximization aggregation closely align with the internal computations of algorithms such as reachability and shortest paths.
 Their results further indicate that parameter sharing across layers yields positive transfer between related algorithms.
 To systematically investigate this challenging problem, the CLRS benchmark was introduced \cite{velivckovic2022clrs}, providing a unified evaluation suite covering thirty algorithms from the standard textbook by \citet{cormen2022introduction}.

 Several recent works have proposed architectures tailored for algorithmic reasoning. \citet{ibarz2022generalist} introduce a triplet-GMPNN model that assigns values to edges and updates each edge based on the values of its adjacent edges.
 When applied to tasks such as reachability and shortest paths, the network follows similar execution steps \cite{ibarz2022generalist}.
-More recently, augmenting transformers with tri-attention over node pairs relative to other---conditioning their interactions on other nodes---has been shown to substantially improve prediction accuracy on algorithmic graph tasks \cite{muller2024towards}.
+More recently, augmenting transformers with tri-attention over node pairs, relative to other-conditioning, has been shown to substantially improve prediction accuracy on algorithmic graph tasks \cite{muller2024towards}.
 Branching architectures have also been studied in computer vision \cite{lu2017fully,guo2020learning}.
-Branched multitask networks \cite{vandenhende2019branched} aim to find a tree-structured architecture that minimizes the sum of task affinity scores across layers.
+Branched multitask networks \cite{vandenhende2019branched} seek a tree-structured architecture that minimizes the sum of task-affinity scores across layers.